hindu-comm/weblogs/manasataramgini/2017/05/2017-05-07_the-upper-story-in-a-few-pictures.md

 in general.
 By all measures even among the highly encephalized placental mammals primates are unusual barring the case of the cetacean lineage of artiodactyls.
-Below we examine the cranial capacity, a proxy for brain size, of 35 primates which are divided into 9 grades:
+Below we examine the cranial capacity, a proxy for brain size,of 35 primates which are divided into 9 grades:
-1\) [Lemur-like grade strepsirrhine and possibly basal haplorrhine primates](https://manasataramgini.wordpress.com/2009/09/03/primate-evolution-roundup/):
+1) [Lemur-like grade strepsirrhine and possibly basal haplorrhine primates](https://manasataramgini.wordpress.com/2009/09/03/primate-evolution-roundup/):
 *Smilodectes gracilis, Adapis parisiensis, Rooneyia viejaensis, Necrolemur antiquus, Tetonius homunculus.*
-2\) The
+2) The
 [parapithecids](https://manasataramgini.wordpress.com/2009/09/03/primate-evolution-roundup/):
 *Parapithecus grangeri* close to simiiform ancestry; the propliopithicids, which are believed to be close to the ancestry of ape and monkey (the old world monkeys i.e. Cercopithecoidea):
 *Aegyptopithecus zeuxis*
-3\) The enigmatic *Oreopithecus*, which shows features of great apes combined with primitive features suggestive of monkeys.
+3) The enigmatic *Oreopithecus*, which shows features of great apes combined with primitive features suggestive of monkeys.
-4\) Siamang: the lesser ape.
+4) Siamang: the lesser ape.
-5\) *Proconsul nyanzae* which is close to ancestry of apes
+5) *Proconsul nyanzae* which is close to ancestry of apes
-6\) great apes: *Dryopithecus brancoi, Pongo species, Gorilla, Pan troglodytes.*
+6) great apes: *Dryopithecus brancoi, Pongo species, Gorilla, Pan troglodytes.*
-7\) The grade of apes believed to be close to Homo clade than other great apes: *Sahelanthropus tchadensis, Ardipithecus ramidus.*
+7) The grade of apes believed to be close to Homo clade than other great
+apes: *Sahelanthropus tchadensis, Ardipithecus ramidus.*
-8\) Australopithecine grade: *Australopithecus afarensis, Paranthropus aethiopicus, Paranthropus boisei, Australopithecus africanus, Paranthropus robustus, Australopithecus garhi*
+8) Australopithecine grade: *Australopithecus afarensis, Paranthropus aethiopicus, Paranthropus boisei, Australopithecus africanus, Paranthropus robustus, Australopithecus garhi*
-9\) The Homo grade: *Homo neanderthalenis, Homo helmei, Homo sapiens, Homo antecessor, Homo heidelbergensis, Homo erectus, Homo ergaster, Homo rudolfensis, Homo georgicus, Homo habilis, Homo naledi, Homo floresiensis*
+9) The Homo grade: *Homo neanderthalenis, Homo helmei, Homo sapiens, Homo antecessor, Homo heidelbergensis, Homo erectus, Homo ergaster, Homo rudolfensis, Homo georgicus, Homo habilis, Homo naledi, Homo floresiensis*